Scott-KC/Scott/README.md

 familiar with Java, SQL, HTML, CSS, and COBOL (yes COBOL).
 A few years ago I started to familiarize myself with Swift.
 I enjoyed my time learning but eventually took a break, but I am back!
 I plan on using this space to commit some of the side projects I work on as I continue my learning journey.

-I am currently working on a weather app called 'Simpli Weather'.
+I am currently working on a weather app called 'Simplee Weather'.
 It is coming together quite nicely, and it is a minimilistic weather app without all of the fluff.
 The idea behind this app is that you shouldn't have to dig for your current conditions it should be faceup immediately.

 <!---